Our Process

 The title appears centered on

-the first page of text in all
+The first page of text in all

 capital letters.
 It should be in